j19sch/j19sch.github.io/posts/2023/20230807-what-is-a-scrum-master.md

 # A scrum master knows more than scrum

-It might just be me, but I'd expect a modern scrum master to not only be familiar with scrum.
-They should also know about Lean, Kanban, CI/CD, and Devops.

-In a [previous post](link://slug/an-approach-to-teaching-agile-20-years-after-the-agile-manifesto) I split up software development into five areas: collaboration, software engineering, work management, product, and reflect & experiment.
+In a [previous post](link://slug/an-approach-to-teaching-agile-20-years-after-the-agile-manifesto#noticing-options-principles) I mentioned that any approach to software development should cover these five areas: collaboration, software engineering, work management, product, and reflect & experiment.
 Scrum definitely covers work management and reflect & experiment.
 Arguably it covers collaboration (as in: soft skills) to some degree.
 It does not cover software engineering, because it's not specific to software.
 And it does not cover product.
 The Scrum Guide (2020) does say *"The Product Owner is accountable for maximizing the value of the product resulting from the work of the Scrum Team."* but provides no guidance on how exactly to do this.

-So as a scrum master, you have two options: stick with a focus on work management and reflect & experiement, or broaden your horizons beyond scrum.
+So it might just be me, but I'd expect a modern scrum master to be familiar with more than just scrum.
+They should also know about Lean, Kanban, CI/CD, and DevOps.
 And that's before we start talking about how to scale agile and/or scrum.

 ---